dtudk/pythonsupport-page/README.md

        #    :fingers_crossed:
        python3 -m pip install -U "sphinx>=7.2.5"

+3. Development server

+       make livehtml

+   This will open a local webserver that autoreloads when changes are made to the website.

-3. Build documentation
+4. Build documentation

        make

    Now the documentation is build and can be found in `build/html`.

-4. Open the documentation:
+5. Open the documentation:

        firefox build/html/index.html

    And you should be ready to see the just build documentation.

-5. (Serve locally for development)

-       make livehtml

-   This will open a local webserver that autoreloads when changes are made to the website.

 Running Locally in Podman
 -------------------------